ask-kausheek/ask-kausheek/README.md

 - ⚡ Fun fact: ...
 -->

-I am Kausheek Akella , pursuing Btech(Hons.) at IIT Bhilai.
+I am Kausheek Akella , grauated with Btech(Hons.) at IIT Bhilai.
 I am interested to work on projects of various technologies, being diverse in various fields of technology.
-I'm looking to collaborate on projects involving  Internet of Things (IoT), Wireless Communications and Computer Networks.
+I'm looking to collaborate on projects involving  the Internet of Things (IoT), Wireless Communications, and Computer Networks.
  - 📫 You can reach me at akellakausheek[at]gmail.com 😉

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ask-kausheek&label=Profile%20views&color=blue&style=flat"